 - Impaired concentration

-I came across a really great article that really explains what P.A.W.S is and what it means for alcoholics and addicts in recovery.
-It breaks it down in really easy to understand terms.. because that is what I needed in early sobriety.
+I came across a great article that really explains what P.A.W.S is and what it means for alcoholics and addicts in recovery.
+It breaks it down in really easy to understand terms.
+That’s what I needed in early sobriety.
 Most importantly it talks about different ways that you can help your body recover through diet, meditation, and physical activity.
-Check out the article and tell me what you think
+Click here to read it – I think it will help.

 Why We Don’t Get Better Immediately: Post-acute Withdrawal Syndrome (PAWS)